ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

 How to install the benchmark driver :
 -----------------------------------------------------------------------------------------------------------------------------------------------

-All necessary files required to run the benchmark are saved to the 'dist' folder.
-You can run the benchmark from it or move it to a new location.
+All necessary files required to run the benchmark are saved to the 'dist' folder of the project.

 Optionally you can install the additinal reference datasets :
     - download project ldbc_semanticpub_bm_additional_datasets from https://github.com/ldbc/ldbc_spb_optional_datasets and unzip all files to folder data/datasets